 When it comes to fleet operations, wasted fuel is a huge eater of profit for your business.
 Fuel can be wasted by poor maintenance upkeep, driver performance and route planning.
 This fuel loss can not only be turned around but turned into profit with proper fleet processes and a little training.

-Think preventative maintenance
+Think preventive maintenance

 Lack of vehicle maintenance can cause a serious increase in fuel consumption resulting in up to 25% more fuel being used per mile by a vehicle.
 On top of the vehicle’s added fuel consumption, slacking on maintenance issues can tap into your company’s profits by causing big ticket reactive maintenance issues.

-In total, that is a possible $17,000 in reactive maintenance costs compared to just $2,270 in regular preventative maintenance for which you can budget.
+In total, that is a possible $17,000 in reactive maintenance costs compared to just $2,270 in regular preventive maintenance for which you can budget.
 Vehicle downtime and vehicle life are also affected.
-Heavy vehicle downtime due to maintenance issues could require you rent or keep spare vehicles, and resisting preventative maintenance can actually shorten the life of the vehicle by 25%.
+Heavy vehicle downtime due to maintenance issues could require you rent or keep spare vehicles, and resisting preventive maintenance can actually shorten the life of the vehicle by 25%.
 As these issues wear on fuel consumption, that cost (up to 25% more fuel per mile) can be added to the list as well.